VoliJS/NestedLink/valuelink/API.md

 }
 ```

+##### ![static] useSafeLink( initValue ) : Link

+`useSafeLink` works exactly like `useLink` but the link is safe to use in async I/O functions
+as it doesn't throw when being set while the component is unmounted.

+This hook is more expensive than the regular `useLink`.

 ##### ![static]
 Link.getValues({ [ name ] : Link }) : { [ name ] : value }

 Extracts an object with link values.
 Leading $ is removed from property names in a result.